Eisenstein series on arithmetic quotients of rank 2 Kac--Moody groups over finite fields: Meromorphic continuation of Eisenstein series via Bernstein's continuation principle .2cm By Paul Garrett

-\begin{corollary} Let $T:V\to W$ be a continuous linear map, and let $f:X\to V$ be a continuous compactly supported $V$-valued function on a topological measure space $X$ with finite positive Borel measure $\mu$.
+\begin{proof} Bourbaki's {\it Integration}.
+(Thanks to Jacquet for bringing this reference to my attention.) \end{proof} \begin{corollary} Let $T:V\to W$ be a continuous linear map, and let $f:X\to V$ be a continuous compactly supported $V$-valued function on a topological measure space $X$ with finite positive Borel measure $\mu$.
 Suppose that $V$ is locally convex and quasi-complete, so that (from above) a Gelfand-Pettis integral of $f$ exists and is unique.
 Suppose that $W$ is locally convex.
 Then

 In particular, $ T\left( \int_X \, f(x) \, d\mu(x) \right)$ is a Gelfand-Pettis integral of $T\circ f$. \end{corollary}